AdobeDocs/campaign-standard-learn.en/help/control-panel-tutorials/subdomains-and-certificates/delegating-subdomains-using-cname.md

 team: PM
 exl-id: 63f65fa1-94c9-42ac-93a7-32d138a0a6a6
 ---
-# Delegating subdomains using CNAME (beta)
+# Delegate subdomains using CNAME (beta)

 >[!IMPORTANT]
 >
 > The use of CNAMEs for subdomain delegation is in beta and subject to frequent updates and modifications without notice.

-To be able to start sending emails or publish landing pages with Adobe Campaign you need to setup a new subdomain.
+To be able to start sending emails or publish landing pages with Adobe Campaign, you must set up a new subdomain.

 Learn how to set up and submit a subdomain using CNAMEs in the Control Panel.